-Other than obligations relating to the Agreement disclosed in the financial statements for the year ended November 30, 2018 and elsewhere this MD&A, the Company does not have any other commitments.
+Other than obligations relating to the Agreement disclosed in the financial statements for the three months ended February 28, 2019 and elsewhere this MD&A, the Company does not have any other commitments.

 13. DISCLOSURE OF OUTSTANDING SHARE DATA

 The Company is authorized to issue an unlimited number of shares without par value.
 The table below presents the Company's common share data as of the date of this report: